Frequently Asked Questions

 Since our inception in 1990, health and safety have been our first and foremost criteria in choosing our travel locations.
 We take a preventative approach to minimize the inherent risks of travel, avoiding areas that do not meet our standards.
 Global Works chooses the program destination and locations within each country that we travel to based on a number of criteria including, but not limited to: state department warnings, health risks, safe drinking water, and healthy food.
 First aid kits are on all programs and leaders are minimally certified in First Aid and CPR.
 We have an Emergency Action Plan detailing medical care and evacuation plans for each location.
 Each location is visited and scouted prior to the trip by trip leaders to help ensure a positive experience for our participants.
 We would be happy to talk with you further about our Emergency Action Plan and safety measures for each program.

-Cell phones and internet capable electronics (such as laptops, iPads, iPhones, iTouches, Kindles, etc) are not permitted during the program.
+Cell phones and internet capable electronics (such as laptops, iPads, iPhones, iTouches, Kindles, etc) are not permitted during Summer Service Adventure programs*.
 Participants may have cell phones for the opening and closing travel days.
 Cell phones are not to be used while in-country on the program.
 If you bring a cell phone or internet capable device, the Global Works staff, upon arrival, will collect the phone and hold it for the duration of the program.
 We do this for the purpose of maintaining group cohesion and focusing on the goals of our program.
 Parents may always get in touch with their children via the Home Office.
 Global Works is not responsible for lost/damaged cell phones or electronics.
 Thank you for understanding and respecting this policy!
+On our Custom Group Travel programs, please check with your group chaperones regarding trip policy.

 Yes, we encourage you to call home!
 Program leaders ask all students to call home upon arrival.
 Many locations have public phones so students may call home regularly using phone cards.
 Emergency communication is always available via the leaders’ cell phones or satellite phones.
 Internet/Email access may be available for students periodically, on certain programs, via public computer or at a host family residence.